Sex at Any Age

 “Are you kidding?
 We’ve got a lively market of older people,” she said.
 “A woman came in just before you who wanted to buy a porn movie and I showed her how to get it for free on her phone.
 They aren’t embarrassed anymore.”

 We talked about her 100 varieties of vibrators (who knew?), her favorite lubes (like Sliquid, which is water-based and paraben-free), different types of vaginal dilators for women who experience painful intercourse, and more.
 I also learned that if you are single, divorced or widowed and getting naked again, you should be using a condom to prevent sexually transmitted diseases.
 Age is no protection.
 My visit to The Pleasure Chest was a delightful and unexpected crash course in sexual fun.
 If you want to improve your sex life, I encourage you to visit one of these places, either alone or with your partner.

-If, for whatever reason, you are no longer having intercourse, sex educator Woloski-Wruble of Hadassah Hospital stressed that penetration is only one expression of sexual activity.
+If, for whatever reason, you are no longer having intercourse, sex therapist Woloski-Wruble of Hadassah Hospital stressed that penetration is only one expression of sexual activity.
 “Let’s not forget,” she said, “our bodies are blessed with nerve endings from head to toe.
 The largest sex organ is our skin, and the most active sex organ is our mind.”